With his sister as a roommate, is Darien doomed to live a lonely, useless life?

 "I'm standing in your way."
 She threw her head back.
 "Just a waste of your time."

-He stepped toward her, palms up.
+He put his palms up.
 "Never said that."

 His barrage of subtle and not so subtle hints all carried the wrong message.
 "But, that wasn't--"